Radcliffeborough: Residential Character, Religious Architecture, and Register Listed Properties Radcliffeborough Charleston SC Real Estate

 By Christina R. Butler/Butler Preservation LC for Charleston Empire Properties – 22 January 2020

 Radcliffeborough is a small but vibrant neighborhood in Charleston’s historic district, bounded on the south by Calhoun Street, north by Morris Street, east by King Street’s bustling restaurant corridor, and on the west by Ashley Avenue and the Medical district; in fact, its residents are a diverse mix of health care professionals, medical students, and longtime Charlestonians, with a sprinkling of corner stores and small neighborhood shops.
-The roughly 84 acre neighborhood is brimming character and boasts several National Register listed historic properties.
+The roughly 84 acre neighborhood is brimming character and boasts several National Register listed historic properties making it a key area for Radcliffeborough Charleston SC real estate.

 West of Ashley Avenue near Calhoun Street was historically home to several rice and lumber mills, with mill buildings, causeways, millponds, and wharves to receive goods coming in via the Ashley River.
 The vestiges of the Ashley River marshes and millponds were slowly filled in the nineteenth century.
 For example, the city filled one of the last remaining ponds in Radcliffeborough, bounded by Vanderhost, Smith, and Rutledge Streets, in 1871 to create more buildable land, and Ashley Avenue (originally Pinckney Street) was extended north and southward.
 The area quickly filled with fine Victorian houses.